Skip to Content, Navigation, or Footer.

 XIOLA BAGWELL

-Xiola Bagwell is a copy editor at The Spectrum.
+Xiola Bagwell is the managing editor of The Spectrum.
 She enjoys reading and writing fantasy/romance novels, watching lighthearted movies and spending time with her friends and family.
 Xiola is a linguistics major, minoring in Spanish.

 Comments